In this section we’ve tried to cover the most frequent questions of our customers. Please read before contacting us!

 When is the deadline for booking?

 There’s no official deadline.
 As long as a tour isn’t fully booked out, you can book it up to the tour start.
-If you book the tour more than 2 months in advance, a payment of 150 Euros is sufficient for the booking.
-For bookings within the last 2 months, the entire sum is required to be paid at the booking time.
+A payment of 150 Euros is sufficient for the booking.
+In accordance with our pandemic terms and conditions, you can wait with paying the remaining amount of the tour price until the tour starting date (which gives you maximum protection from unexpected events that could force you to cancel your participation last minute).
 Approximately 50% of our tours get booked out, and the other half still have available spaces at the tour start.

 Do I get my money back if I cancel the tour?